Uninsured & Underinsured Motorists Accident Lawyers

 When a driver causes injuries in a car accident, they are responsible for all of the losses that result.
 If they do not have any or adequate insurance, they are still liable for the damages.

 You may be entitled to compensation for the following losses & we can help you file a personal injury lawsuit:

 - Pain and suffering

 - Loss of consortium

 - Loss of enjoyment of life

 Our experienced car accident attorneys will help you recover the maximum possible compensation in your case.

-If you’ve been involved in a car accident with an uninsured or underinsured motorist, call one of the skilled Ohio personal injury attorneys at Kisling, Nestico & Redick at 1-800-HURT-NOW today.
+If you’ve been injured in a car accident with an uninsured or underinsured motorist, call the Ohio personal injury attorneys at Kisling, Nestico & Redick at 1-800-HURT-NOW today for a free consultation.

 We don’t earn a fee unless you recover.